In the Footsteps of Heroes

 In July 2018 a small group of Saltby residents travelled to Normandy to visit sites associated with the 508th Parachute Infantry Regiment of the American 82nd Airbourne, the paratroop unit that took off in Dakota transport aircraft on the night of 5 June to fly across to Normandy in support of the greatest seabourne invasion in history.

-Plenty of book work and internet research before hand had prepared us for our visit factually, but nothing could prepare us for the emotional impact of seing where the young men who took off from Saltby fought and lost their lives in the cause of freedom.
+Plenty of book work and internet research before hand had prepared us for our visit factually, but nothing could prepare us for the emotional impact of seeing where the young men who took off from Saltby fought and lost their lives in the cause of freedom.

 You can see footage taken just before D Day as they prepared at Saltby.
-In military terms this is called "bombing up", the process of picking up amunition and supplies before heading off to battle.
+In military terms this is called "bombing up", the process of picking up ammunition and supplies before heading off to battle.

 Our trip first took us to Saint Maire Eglise, the famous town South of Cherbourg which was first to be liberated on D Day.
 Men from the 508th were mixed up here with men from a number of other units of the 82nd and 101st US Airbourne.